 4 topical and interactive webinars, designed to count down to the end of the EU Transition period.

 The Webinars will guide businesses through the complexity of change in our import and export processes, systems and controls from 1st January 2020.
 For more information CLICK HERE

 Department of International Trade Webinars:

-The real changes start from 01 January 2021 when the Transition Period comes to an end (guaranteed by the Government).
-Some of the changes are linked to the new Tariff Regime, Customs Declarations, Deferment of VAT and many more.
-To further support companies in preparing for the end of the Transition Period we are running a series of Workshops which will cover issues including Customs Declarations, the new UK Tariff Regime and the Northern Ireland Protocol.
+To support companies who trade with the EU Staffordshire Chambers of Commerce are running a series of Transition Workshops which will cover issues including Customs Declarations, the new UK Tariff Regime and the Northern Ireland Protocol.
 For more information CLICK HERE

 If your business employs EU nationals and you would like HR advice on how leaving the EU will affect employment contracts, you can also contact our Growth Hub HR advisor.

 For business queries around the UK Transition and how this will affect international trade, please contact Staffordshire Chamber’s of Commerce International Trade Team on 01782 202222.